whodaniel/fuse-theia-ide/docs/THEIA_1.67_FEATURES.md

 **Benefits:**

 - Clear guidance on missing API keys
-- Quick recommendations for agents like "Theia Coder"
+- Quick recommendations for agents like "SkIDEancer Coder"
 - No more confusing automatic Orchestrator delegation

 ---

 ### 3. Claude Code Session Forking

 **What's New:** Automatic session forking when editing previous requests in conversations.

 **How It Works:**